cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 **To generate markup for a formula**, use `convertLatexToMarkup()`.
 You may save the output or return it from a server-side process.

-To correctly display this markup, use the `mathlive-static.css` stylesheet, which can be found in the `/dist/` directory.
+To correctly display this markup, import the stylesheet with `import "mathlive/static.css"`.
+The stylesheet can be found in `dist/mathlive-static.css`.

 When using this method, the MathLive library is not necessary to render the formula once the markup has been generated.

 ```html
 <!DOCTYPE html>